DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Data and Model Inputs

-We use intraday high-frequency data as a starting point for fitting the proposed model.
-DeepVol and the baseline architectures are trained and tested using two years of NASDAQ-100 data, from September 30, 2019 to September 30, 2021.
-High-frequency data of different sampling frequencies (granularities), i.e., 1, 5, 15, 30, and 60 minutes, is used in our analysis.
-DeepVol will directly perform its prediction from raw high-frequency data, unlike the baseline models, which prior to training require the estimation of daily statistics.
+DeepVol does directly perform its prediction from raw high-frequency data, unlike the baseline models, which prior to training require the estimation of daily statistics.
 The analyses conducted in this work are based on financial returns, which allow us to transform the original assets' price trend into a quasi-stationary process:

-where $p_{i,t}$ is the last price of an asset in the $i$-th interval on day $t$, and $r_{i,t}$ is the return over this interval, at the specified sampling frequency, i.e. 1, 5, 15, 30 or 60 minutes.
+where $p_{i,t}$ is the last price of an asset in the $i$-th interval on day $t$, and $r_{i,t}$ is the return over this interval, at the specified sampling frequency, i.e. 1, 5, 15, 30 or 60 minutes.\\

+We have chosen not to include overnight information in our analysis, which aligns with previous studies \citep{engle2012forecasting, zhang2022volatility}.
+This decision is also supported by recent research indicating a lack of clear methods for integrating overnight session data into daily volatility assessments \citep{pascalau2023increasing}.\\

-\subsection{Baselines: Data Preparation}
+\subsubsection{Baselines: Data Preparation}

 The benchmark models used in this work are divided into two categories.
 Firstly, we consider methods that solely use daily returns to perform day-ahead volatility forecasts.
-Secondly, we examine methods that take advantage of realised measures in the forecasts.
+Secondly, we examine methods that take advantage of realised measures in the forecasts.\\

 Regarding models depending exclusively on daily returns, these are obtained through an analogous procedure to the one followed to retrieve intraday returns through Eq. (\ref{eq:returns}), but using daily returns instead of intraday data.
-Figure \ref{fig:data_example} shows the effect of this transformation for Apple's stock price over a two year period, converting the daily price trend into daily returns, as well as the associated volatility evolution obtained through the usage of a five days rolling window.
-Moreover, concerning methods utilising realised measures, and in consonance with other studies \citep{harvey2018impact, hansen2012realised, shephard2010realising}, we focus on the realised variance for the scope of this work.
-The realised variance is a proxy measure of the volatility, and is obtained as follows:
+Concerning methods utilising realised measures, and in consonance with other studies \citep{harvey2018impact, hansen2012realised, shephard2010realising}, we focus on the realised variance for the scope of this work, which is a proxy measure of the volatility that has been shown to be less noisy than daily squared returns \citep{andersen1998answering, barndorff1999non}.
+It is obtained as follows:

 where $r_{i, t}$ is the $i$-th intraday return for day $t$, see Eq. (\ref{eq:returns}).
+Previuous works have shown that the sum of the squared intraday returns is a consistent estimator the unsobervable latent integrated variance of stocks \citep{andersen2001distribution, barndorff2002econometric}.\\